What is a Certified Nursing Assistant’s Salary Compared to a Caregiver’s Salary?

 Getting Certified Will Help You Get the Job

-Rhonda Bravo, another recent graduate of the CNA program at SCI, definitely has a heart for the elderly and disabled.
-She “fell in love with caregiving,” after treating two patients with Down Syndrome working at an assisted living home when she was 18 years old.
+Rhonda Bravo, another recent graduate of the CNA program at Southern Careers Institute, definitely has a heart for the elderly and disabled.
+She “fell in love with caregiving,” after treating two patients with Down Syndrome while working at an assisted living home when she was 18 years old.
 Yet, even with the experience, she still found trouble finding a job in the home care industry after she retired from military service.
 “Everybody wants you to have your CNA.” she told SCI.
 For her the convenience and the affordability made her choice to attend school at SCI a simple one.
 It paid off, as she was recently hired with a CNA salary with her top choice of companies, Texas Blue Skies.

 What to Expect from a CNA Program